alessandro-macchi/Thematic_Alignment-NLP/README.md

 ```

 The first run of the pipeline may download the selected SentenceTransformer
 model.
+BERTopic and its clustering dependencies are installed through
-The default model is:
+`requirements.txt`.
+The default embedding model is:

 ```text
 sentence-transformers/all-MiniLM-L6-v2